fbpx

 15. Conflicts Specialist for a law firm

-These are actual job titles of people I personally know who were former paralegals.
+These are all actual job titles of people I personally know who were former paralegals.

 The list of alternative paralegal career options could be unlimited.
 Start by doing a Google search for one of the titles on the list, and you will discover even more job opportunities that you have gained from your prior paralegal career.

-Ask yourself: What do I enjoy the most about being a paralegal?
+What do you enjoy most about being a paralegal?

 When you move outside the law firm and corporate legal department, you also move away from the labels we have all grown accustomed to in the legal industry: paralegal/attorney, attorney/non-attorney, or professional/staff.
 Wilder added, “In my current role, there are no labels or limits to what I can achieve.
 Without limits, I now enjoy driving initiatives, looking at the big picture of the company, and how I can best serve the company without any restrictions that hold me back in my position here.”

-Step 3: Know what that new field requires for success in that field.
+Step 2: Know what the new field requires for success

 Some career alternatives might require some additional training or education specific to that industry when you decide to make the career transition from paralegal to another field.
 Find out what those are before you make any decisions about your paralegal career options.

-If you have spent most of your career working as a paralegal in a law firm, it’s probably been a while since you took a look at your resume from a different perspective.
-First, you’ll want to make sure that your resume is up to date.
-Get some of our paralegal resume drafting tips here
+If you have spent most of your career working as a paralegal in a law firm, it’s probably been a while since you took a look at your resume.
+Now you will need to look at it from a different perspective.
+That’s why I recommend that you update your paralegal resume every year, even if they’re not currently looking for other employment opportunities.

 Meet the Author